heavywater/chef-jenkins/README.md

 ----------

 * jenkins[:version] - Specify the version of jenkins used.
 By default it is latest
-* jenkins[:mirror_url] - Specify the URL to download the WAR from
+* jenkins[:mirror] - Specify the base URL to download the WAR and any plugins from
 * jenkins[:java_home] - Java install path, used for for cli commands
 * jenkins[:server][:home] - JENKINS_HOME directory
 * jenkins[:server][:user] - User the Jenkins server runs as
 * jenkins[:server][:group] - Jenkins user primary group
 * jenkins[:server][:port] - TCP listen port for the Jenkins server
 * jenkins[:server][:url] - Base URL of the Jenkins server
-* jenkins[:server][:plugins] - Download the latest version of plugins in this list, bypassing update center
+* jenkins[:server][:plugins] - Download the plugins in this list, bypassing update center.
 * jenkins[:node][:name] - Name of the node within Jenkins
 * jenkins[:node][:description] - Jenkins node description
 * jenkins[:node][:executors] - Number of node executors